dbogatic/crypto_wallet/README.md

 * Again, the first step is to obtain private keys we created with hd-wallet-derive so we can get address for the sender.
 In this case we use `PrivateKeyTestnet()` method.
 As an alternative, we could use `wif_to_key()` method.
 We can read in private key either from the pandas dataframe or from .env file.

-* Then, we obtain sender account information.
+* Then, we obtain sender account balance and unspent transactions.

 * Next, we input the address of the recipient and BTC amount to send.